Fabe59/Projet11/README.md

 # Projet11

-P11 DA Python OpenClassrooms .
+P11 DA Python OpenClassrooms
-- Améliorations du projet 8 Pur Beurre

 - Description:
-Improve an existing project in Python
+Improve an existing project in Python (based on Project 8)

 - Added features :
 1: An auto-completion system